cuong-smb/SMB_Test/smb/Instruction.md

  Choose "Yes" to save it for future update and string comparison between the old and new ones.
  7. To test how it’s written in SMB’s user interface, copy your target language file in “D:\SMB Translation\Release\” folder, and replace the old one in “C:\Program Files\SaoMai\SMB\Lang”.
  Run SMB and choose your translated language.
-8. When you’re satisfied with the translation, please commit to your  forked repository on Github, then make a pull-request so we'll get it.
+8. When you’re satisfied with the translation, please commit to your  forked repository on Github, then make a pull-request.
  Or e-mail to us at: <support@saomaicenter.org>.
  We will pack it with next release.